Wednesday, September 4, 2013

 05.09.13.
 Abandoned red zone housing, Retreat Rd

-When I crossed Gayhurst Rd Bridge, demolition land was bare & cordoned on Gayhurst Rd / Locksley Ave corner, due to CERA's grass seeding.
-The same further on, at Locksley Ave / New Brighton Rd corner.
+When I crossed Gayhurst Rd Bridge, demolition land was bare & cordoned on Gayhurst Rd / Locksley Ave cnr, due to CERA's grass seeding.
+The same further on, at Locksley Ave / New Brighton Rd cnr.

 05.09.13.
-Gayhurst Rd Bridge view of cleared red zone demolition sites, cnr Gayhurst Rd / Locksley Ave
+Gayhurst Rd Bridge view, cleared red zone demolition sites, cnr Gayhurst Rd / Locksley Ave

 Along Locklsey Ave I looked across Kerrs Reach to the rowing club houses.
 Three club houses were destroyed by quakes & were already rebuilt - Avon Rowing Club, Union Rowing Club, Christ's College Rowing.
 The 2 middle club houses, Canterbury Rowing Club & Arawa Canoe Club survived the quakes intact.
 Rebuilt club houses were officially opened on Sat 28.09.13.

 05.09.13.
-Locksley Ave view of Avon River, Kerrs Reach rebuilt club houses, Union Rowing Club left, Avon Rowing Club right
+Locksley Ave view, Avon River, Kerrs Reach rebuilt club houses, Union Rowing Club left, Avon Rowing Club right

 05.09.13.
-Locksley Ave view of rebuilt Christ's College Rowing left, Arawa Canoe Club right, Kerrs Reach, Avon River
+Locksley Ave view, rebuilt Christ's College Rowing left, Arawa Canoe Club right, Kerrs Reach, Avon River

-Private enterprise rebuilds were quicker than NZ govt / CERA / CCDU rebuilds.
-That was seen all over Christchurch, while govt bureaucrats like Sutton & Isaacs spouted hot air, but did little "ramping up" rebuild as CERA liked to boast.
-"Ramping up" was media hype by CERA spinners to bamboozle the rest of NZ to believe all was well in Christchurch.
+Private enterprise rebuilds were quicker than NZ National govt / CERA / CCDU rebuilds.
+That was seen all over Christchurch, while NZ National govt bureaucrats like Sutton & Isaacs spouted hot air, doing little "ramping up" rebuild.
+"Ramping up" was CERA spin, bamboozling the rest of NZ that all was well in Christchurch.

 05.09.13.
 Fire razed red zone house & house demolition site, Locksley Ave